 In 1959, some racers in the Wilmington Delaware (USA) area built one of the wildest ice racing specials ever seen up until that time.
 It was known simply as “The Ice Racer”.

 The photo below was taken at the Yorklyn Hillclimb in Yorklyn, DE.
 The Yorklyn Hillclimb was (in)famous for bringing together the local road racing crowd with the local drag racing crowd.
+It ran from the bottom of the hill near the NVF Co.
+(National Vulcanized Fiber Company) plant up to the top of Gun Club Road.
 As the story goes, the drag racers complained because there was a turn on the course and the sports car racer complained because there was only one turn on the course!
+Additionally, in order to make the course more challenging, there was a point where the racer had to stop, reverse a bit, and then take off up the hill again.
 The man in the driver’s seat is our friend George Alderman.
 George had a highly successful career racing sports cars, formula cars, and Trans-Am in the 50’s and 60’s and continued racing successfully into the 90’s.
 His listing on The Road Racing Driver’s Club website says George:

 Began racing in 1956 with an ex-Formula 3 Cooper-Jap.
 SCCA Formula 3 National Champion in a Cooper-Norton in 1960; and Formula Libre Runoffs champion in 1964 in a Cooper-Alfa.
 Ran several SCCA pro series in the mid-60s including the USRRC, Trans-Am and Can-Am and in Trans-Am Two-Five Challenge in the early ’70s.
 In ’71 and ’74, Alderman won the IMSA Baby Grand championship with a Datsun 510 and an AMC Gremlin respectively.
 He competed successfully in IMSA’s GT, GTO and GTU categories from ’71 through ’89.
 Was overall winner of the ’92 Longest Day of Nelson round-the-clocker co-driving a Caterham S-7.